 I am a proud Indian.
 When we travel outside our own country, it is exciting to see how other nationals take us and our country.
 I have encountered some mesmerizing moments while travelling from New Delhi, India to London, United Kingdom.

-Our memorable vacation of 40 days came to an end and we head to Indira Gandhi International Airport, New Delhi (Not a smooth travelling day though; I took our own car with driver, lost way and roam for about an hour near my home and then have to take a cab, led my driver to follow us and finally reached airport at just right time.
+Our memorable vacation of 40 days came to an end, and we head to Indira Gandhi International Airport, New Delhi (Not a smooth travelling day though; I took our car with driver, lost way and roam for about an hour near my home and then have to take a cab, led my driver to follow us and finally reached airport at just right time.
 Phew!)
 After a quick check-in and security check, my flight was scheduled for boarding at Gate number 3.
-When I was approaching the gate, the signboards for gates seemed somehow confusing to me so I asked a foreign man walking beside me to see if he is also looking for the same gate as I am.
+When I was approaching the gate, the signboards for gates seemed somehow confusing to me, so I asked a foreign man walking beside me to see if he is also looking for the same gate as I am.
 He was though going to the other one.
-I thanked him for listening for to me, said goodbye and wished him a safe and happy journey.
-His next statement came to me like a startle; he said “have a safe flight.
+I thanked him for listening for to me, said goodbye, and wished him a safe and happy journey.
+His next statement came to me like a startle; he said, “have a safe flight.
 Acche din ayenge (Good days are near)”.
-This is a popular slogan of our Prime Minister which I now realized is not only catchy phrase in India but in the world too.
-I replied him with the same slogan and walked away with a smile.
+This is a popular slogan of our Prime Minister, which I now realized is not only a catchy phrase in India but in the world too.
+I replied to him with the same slogan and walked away with a smile.